dbulgakov/agro-monitor/infrastructure/README.md

 This project uses Pulumi to deploy the Agro Monitor application to Azure.
 The infrastructure includes:
 - Azure Function App (Consumption Plan Y1) for the FastAPI backend
-- Azure Web App (Free Tier F1) for the Next.js frontend
+- Azure Static Web App (Free SKU) for the Next.js frontend
-- Azure Cosmos DB (Serverless) for data storage
 - Azure Storage Account for blobs and queues
 - Application Insights for monitoring